Atsurak/MarsCamp/README.md

 Congrats on Setting up Mars Camp.
 If you have any feature suggestions or found any bugs please consider raising an ISSUE or contact us on Twitter.

 Happy Learning!

-P.S : We are working on making a deployed version available soon